rd--/blksc3/md/glossary.md

 ## S-Expression

-S-expressions (McCarthy 1960) are a class of symbolic expressions.
+S-expressions [@McCarthy1960a] are a class of symbolic expressions.
 They are formed by using the three special characters `(.)`, and an infinite set of distinguishable atomic symbols.
 The atomic symbols are s-expressions, and if `p` and `q` are s-expressions, so is `(p . q)`.